 How To Make Vegan Gingerbread Cookies

 It’s so satisfying to make your own homemade gingerbread man cookies.
-Even better with this easy recipe, you can basically make it in 1-bowl with only a few ingredients.
+Even better with this easy recipe, you can basically make it in one bowl with only a few ingredients.

 All you need to make gingerbread cookies are: